 Giannina “Gina” Lynn

-I am appointed by the Superior Court of the District of Columbia to serve as Successor Personal Representative in estate administration cases, as conservator for incapacitated individuals, and as Special Master in cases requiring investigations.
+As a long time member of the D.C.
+Superior Court’s fiduciary panel, I was appointed by the court to serve as Successor Personal Representative in estate administration cases, as conservator for incapacitated individuals, and as Special Master in cases requiring investigations.
 I have served on the panel of Reduced Fee Attorneys for the AARP/Legal Counsel for the Elderly since 1996.

 Between 1992 and 1994, I was associated with the law firm of Holland & Knight (formally known as Dunnells & Duvall).
 While working for this firm, I handled many different types of commercial litigation: complex landlord/tenant disputes, investigations of financial institution mismanagement, defense of professional malpractice, bankruptcy matters, contract and collection cases.
 I also defended white collar criminal cases.